sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 In fact, this list is just about **the best list I can produce at the moment**.

 * It's initial data source, like many of my word lists, is from [my Google Book Ngram scraping project](https://github.com/sts10/common_word_list_maker).
+It takes (approximately) the most-used 19,800 words as a starting point.
-* It filters out a list of profane words, awkward words, and even some British spellings of English words (like "favour" and "theatre").
+* From that raw input, it filters out a number of profane words, awkward words, and even some British spellings of English words (like "favour" and "theatre").
-* It then uses this new "Schlinkert pruning" method I've described above.
+* It then uses this new "Schlinkert pruning" method I've described above to make the list uniquely decodable.
-* It just barely clears what I named [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).
+* By tweaking the number of words taken from the Google Ngram data, I orchestrated the list to be exactly 17,559 words.
+Why 17,559 words?
+That list length means the list just barely clear what I named [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).
 At 17,559 words, the list is the longest it can be while still including 3-character words and not being more susceptible to a brute-force letter attack than a brute-force _word_ attack (assuming no word separators are used).

 Here are some attributes of the list: